Dargon789/ethereum-lan-node/README.md

 Feel free to modifiy to have other accounts

 you can run it via

 ```
 docker compose up
 ```

+### NOTE

+Note that if you wnat to change the genesis config, after updating genesis.json you'll need to execute `node generate-env.js`

 ## blockscout